openedx-unsupported/edx-analytics-pipeline/docs/source/running_tasks.rst

 History task
 ~~~~~~~~~~~~

-To load the historical enrollment events, you would need to first run:
+To load the historical location data, you would need to first run:

 ::